Zarin21/Zarin21/README.md

     <td width="50%" style="vertical-align: middle; padding: 20px;">
       <h3 style="margin: 0;">HackEd Beta 2025</h3>
-      We built a neuroscience-driven app that uses EEG brainwaves and pupil tracking to infer real-time focus levels Built with FastAPI, React, and XGBoost, it enables users to visualize focus levels and compete with friends in a live focus sessions through synchronized EEG and eye-tracking data.
+      We built a neuroscience-driven app that uses EEG brainwaves and pupil tracking to infer real-time focus levels Built with FastAPI, React, and XGBoost, it enables users to visualize focus levels and compete with friends in live focus sessions through synchronized EEG and eye-tracking data.
     </td>
   </tr>